karlssberg/Motiv/README.md

 ```

 Observe the `Spec` type.
-This is a _specification_ and is the starting point for most operations _Propositions_ are formed from _specifications_.
-These `Spec` objects are composed into trees of logical expressions, which we refer to as _propositions_.
-So in effect, a _proposition_ is the root 'Spec' on a tree of 'Spec' objects.
+This is a _specification_.
+Specifications are the building blocks of propositions—they are the nodes of the logical expression tree.

-It is common for the two terms to be used interchangeably, but it is useful to understand the distinction.
+It is common for the terms _specification_ and _proposition_ to be used interchangeably, but it is useful to understand
+how they differ.

+The name comes from the _Specification Pattern_ in software design, which is a pattern that allows you to encapsulate
+logic in a reusable and composable way.
+However, the OO nature of the Specification Pattern can make the developer experience feel a bit verbose and cumbersome
+for what is typically a simple task.
+Motiv aims to provide a more intuitive and productive way to work with specifications by making it a (mostly)
+functional experience.

 #### What can I use the metadata for?
 * **User feedback** - You require an application to provide detailed and accurate feedback to the user about why a